 Venice Biennale 2024

 60th International Art Exhibition – La Biennale di Venezia is held 20 April – 24 November, 2024.
-Artists Pia Lindman, Vidha Saumya and Jenni-Juulia Wallinheimo-Heimonen have been selected to exhibit in the Pavilion of Finland.
+Pavilion of Finland will present The pleasures we choose, a multifaceted collaboration by artists Pia Lindman, Vidha Saumya, Jenni-Juulia Wallinheimo-Heimonen, curators Yvonne Billimore and Jussi Koitela, and architectural designer Kaisa Sööt.

-The exhibition brings together three artists whose artistic practices are acutely informed by their embodied experiences of structural, environmental and social imbalances in the world.
-Each artist has crafted a transdisciplinary practice in which art, life and activism are consciously intertwined.
-Articulated across a wide range of materials and processes — including performance, poetry, embroidery, drawing, sculpture and healing — their artworks celebrate the pleasure of the personal as a powerful means of inhabiting, imagining and remaking more plural worlds.
+Lindman, Saumya and Wallinheimo-Heimonen’s practices are acutely informed by their embodied experiences of structural, environmental and social imbalances.
+Articulated through a wide range of materials and processes – including drawing, needlework, sculpture and healing – their works celebrate the pleasure of the personal as a powerful means of reimagining the world as we know it.

 Venice Biennale